 Hawthorne School is located in the northwest region of the district's boundaries and considered a neighborhood school.
-During the 2017-18 school year, Hawthorne School served 565 students in grades TK-8.
-Student enrollment included 12.2% receiving special education services, 11.3% qualifying for English Language Learner support, and 17.9% enrolled in the free or reduced-price meal program.
-The curricular program for K-5 students is provided in a self-contained classroom enriched with art, music, physical education, and technology instruction.
+During the 2018-19 school year, Hawthorne School served 556 students in grades TK-8.
+Student enrollment included 14.4% receiving special education services, 11.3% qualifying for English Language Learner support, and 17.4% enrolled in the free or reduced-price meal program.
+The curricular program for K-5 students is provided in a selfcontained classroom enriched with art, music, physical education, and technology instruction.
 Middle school students (grades 6-8) are in a "school within a school" setting, receiving instruction in a homeroom and rotating between classes for individual subject area lessons.
+A special education preschool program is held on campus for the entire district as well as three city preschools.
+Hawthorne School became an elementary school only, grades TK-5, in the 2019-20 school year.

-Student Enrollment by Student Group and Grade Level 2017-18
+Student Enrollment by Student Group and Grade Level 2018-19

 % of Total # of

 Student Group Enrollment Grade Level Students

-Black or African American 0.4% Kindergarten 57
+Black or African American 0.4% Kindergarten 55

-American Indian or Grade 1 44
+American Indian or 0.2% Grade 1 48

-Alaskan Native 0.2% Grade 2 43
+Alaskan Native 0.278 Grade 2 44

-Asian 12.1% Grade 3 56
+Asian 13.4% Grade 3 44

-Filipino 0.7% Grade 4 63
+Filipino 0.5% Grade 4 64

-Hawaiian or Pacific 0.5% Grade 5 73
+Hawaiian or Pacific Islander 0.5% Grade 5 Grade 6 66 80

-Islander Grade 6 75

-Hispanic or Latino 7.1% Grade 7 79
+Hispanic or Latino 7.4% Grade 7 76

-White 76.4% Grade 8 75
+White 74.6% Grade 8 79

-Two or More Races 2.7%
+Two or More Races 2.9%

-Socioeconomically Disadvantaged 17.9%
+Socioeconomically Disadvantaged 17.4%

 English Learners 11.3%

-Students with Disabilities 12.2% Total
+Students with Disabilities 14.4%

+Homeless Total

-Foster Youth Enrollment 565
+Foster Youth Enrollment 556